 If you're undergoing radiation therapy, your oral health may be the last thing on your mind.
-But surprisingly, it often leads to a number of side-effects inside your mouth, including radiation caries, a type of rampant tooth decay that occurs following treatment.
-This decay can have serious effects on your oral health, but with your dentist's help, it can be kept under control.
-Here are four things radiation patients need to know about this oral health issue.
+However, it may surprise you to learn that radiation can cause several side-effects inside your mouth, including radiation caries, a type of rampant tooth decay that occurs following treatment.
+Dental caries, also known as tooth decay, lead to cavities (deep caries).
+This decay can have serious effects on your oral health, but you can easily keep it under control with your dental professional's help.
+Here are four oral health questions you should have answered if you are undergoing radiation treatment.

 Radiation Caries: Four Things You Need To Know

-In the early stages, you may not notice any symptoms.
+You may not find out that you have radiation caries in the early stages because symptoms are often not noticeable until they get more serious.
 This is because enamel, the outer layer of your teeth, doesn't have any nerves.
-Once the decay passes through your enamel and into the sensitive tissue inside, however, you do feel pain and sensitivity in the affected teeth.
-And because this type of decay is rampant, you may notice symptoms in more than one tooth.
+Once the decay passes through your enamel and into the sensitive tissue inside, you begin to feel pain and sensitivity in the affected teeth.
+And because this type of decay is rampant and can spread between teeth, you may notice symptoms in more than one tooth.

-Tooth decay forms when bacteria-filled plaque accumulates on your teeth and produces acids that eat away at the teeth's surface.
-This process plays a major role in the development of radiation caries, but it's not the whole story.
-Radiation causes a lot of changes inside your mouth that make you more susceptible to tooth decay, according to the National Cancer Institute.
+Caries form when bacteria-filled plaque accumulates on your teeth and produces acids that eat away at the teeth's surface.
+This process plays a significant role in the development of radiation caries, but, in this case, there is more to the story.
+According to the National Cancer Institute, radiation causes many changes inside your mouth that make you more susceptible to tooth decay.

-Radiation damages your salivary glands and leads to xerostomia, also known as dry mouth, which has a lot of additional effects other than making your mouth uncomfortable dry.
-Saliva does more than just moisten your mouth; it has antimicrobial proteins that help to keep decay-causing bacteria under control, as well as mineralizing components which help to keep your tooth enamel strong.
+Radiation damages your salivary glands and leads to xerostomia, also known as dry mouth, which has many additional effects other than making your mouth uncomfortably dry.
+Saliva does more than just moisten your mouth.
+It has antimicrobial proteins that help to keep decay-causing bacteria under control, as well as mineralizing components that help keep your tooth enamel strong.

-If you receive high-dose radiation treatment, you'll have an increased risk of caries moving forward, so it's all the more important to take steps to prevent tooth decay.
-Because prevention starts at home, ensure that you brush your teeth twice a day for at least two minutes each time, and floss daily.
-If your gums are sore as a result of radiation therapy, your dentist may recommend using an extra soft-bristled toothbrush such as Colgate® 360°® Enamel Health™ Sensitive.
+If you receive high-dose radiation treatment, you'll have an increased risk of developing caries.
+This makes it even more critical to take steps to prevent tooth decay.
+Because prevention starts at home, ensure that you brush your teeth twice a day for at least two minutes each time and clean between your teeth at least once a day.
+Suppose your gums are sore due to radiation therapy.
+In that case, your dental professional may recommend using an extra soft-bristled toothbrush that won't further irritate them.

-If you develop this type of dental caries, your dentist can treat it with restorations such as fillings or crowns, depending on the extent of the decay.
-Fillings are used for small areas of decay, whereas crowns are used for larger areas of decay that have compromised the tooth's structure.
-If the decay is left untreated, it can lead to an abscess (infection), and your tooth may need to be extracted – so don't put off these necessary office visits.
+Suppose you develop this type of dental caries.
+In that case, your dentist can treat it with restorations like fillings or crowns, depending on the extent of the decay.
+Fillings are used for small areas of decay, whereas crowns are used for larger decay areas that have compromised the tooth's structure.
+In some cases, if the decay is left untreated, it can lead to an abscess (infection), and your tooth may need to be extracted.
+So, make sure you don't put off these necessary office visits.